 “Your Name” is captivating, as is “Weathering with You”.
 Both of the movies explore star-crossed lovers like different dimensions or different things, myths, traditional beliefs, and narrative gear.
 There is a contemporary Japanese social commentary or the world about myths we never know how mysterious they are.
 From its simplicity with complex alike, this movie is just gorgeous and you can see it in every corner.
 There is so much detail.

 The interaction between characters is natural and each character has a personification.
-Hina is not really a real character but more like a “fiction” in a traditional mythological story.
+Hina is not a real character but more like a “fiction” in a traditional mythological story.
 She is magical, fantastic, but also still leaves an essence about the pixie-dreamy girl character like Charlie Kaufman.
 Likewise “Your Name”, I think Makoto Shinkai and Charlie Kaufman have the same touch about dreams, reality, reflection, and life.
-The movie doesn’t really have any characters other than Hodaka and Hina but at least has three supporting characters.
+The movie doesn’t have any characters other than Hodaka and Hina but at least has three supporting characters.
 Oh, did I forget there are easter eggs in this film too?
 Like in “Your Name”, there is a minor character from “The Garden of Words”, another Shinkai work.
 But, I don’t want to tell it unless you see it on the internet or just watch it.

-This movie is not really complex when comparing it to “Your Name”.
+This movie is not complex when comparing it to “Your Name”.
 This is more straightforward than “Your Name”.
-“Weathering with You” is a heartwarming and light film, more charming, more lively, and invites a smooth sympathy to the characters.
+“Weathering with You” is a heartwarming and light film.
+Certainly, it’s more charming, more lively, and invites a smooth sympathy to the characters.
 The sound design, the soundtrack, even a cameo, this movie is just amazing.
 This movie is so thick with local culture, about natural disasters as a fantasy, simple but still lovable.
 If you want to call this a bad movie, of course, it was because this is not “Your Name”.
 But, this is “Weathering with You”, a weather love story.

 4 out of 5 stars.